blakegarretson/essentials/main.md

 ## Live Streaming

-- OBS Studio: While not exactly my jam, if you’re into live streaming it’s hard to beat OBS as a solid choice.
+- [OBS Studio](https://obsproject.com/): While not exactly my jam, if you’re into live streaming OBS is a solid choice.

 ## Video Conversion

 - [HandBrake](https://handbrake.fr/): Convert video from/to nearly any format.
 While incredibly powerful and complex, HandBrake makes it really simple to get started.
 If you don’t want anything special, just drag and drop a file, select a preset target format (e.g. Roku 1080p30 or Android 720p30), and hit start.

   - On Windows if you want to convert your DVD library, you’ll need to put the [libdvdcss](http://download.videolan.org/pub/libdvdcss/1.2.11/win64/libdvdcss-2.dll) library in the Handbrake directory.

   - If Handbrake is too confusing and all you want to do is rip a DVD, [MakeMKV](http://www.makemkv.com/) rips and decodes DVDs (even with copy protection).
 It just isn’t as versatile as Handbrake.

 - [Gifski](https://sindresorhus.com/gifski) is a super easy way to convert video to high-quality GIFs. **(Mac)**

 ## Video Editing

 - [Shotcut](https://www.shotcut.org/) is a capable multi-track editor with a nice interface.
 If I don’t need anything special, this is the first place I reach.

 - [kdenlive](https://kdenlive.org/): If you do need something special like key-framing, it’s great to have kdenlive in the toolbox.
 Shotcut has it beat in a few areas, so I still prefer it in general, but kdenlive has some features that make it worth having around.

 ### Also check out:

-- DaVinci Resolve: This is a professional package, but they have a free version that’s very impressive.
+- [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/): This is a professional package, but they have a free version that’s very impressive.
 It outshines the above editors in features, but I’m reluctant to learn a free tool that could be retracted at a whim, so in general the opensource tools above get my vote.

 - [Openshot](https://www.openshot.org/): I’m listing this to remind myself to keep an eye on its development.
 Feature-wise, it seems like it falls right between Shotcut and kdevlive, but it feels pretty buggy yet.
 Having said that, it might scratch your itch, and it’s worth checking out along with the others.

 ## Animation

 - [Blender](https://www.blender.org/): 3D modeling and animation.
 Has more power than I have skill, but other people do really cool things with it.
 It’s fun to play with though and is worth the download.

-- Synfig Studio: Nice 2D animation package.
+- [Synfig Studio](https://www.synfig.org/): Nice 2D animation package.
 I dabble with projects, and when I do, this works for me.
 It’s simple and intuitive for the level of projects I make.

   - [OpenToonz](https://opentoonz.github.io/e/) is really cool 2D animation software that’s most well-known for being used by Studio Ghibli and Futurama.
 It is possible that OpenToonz is better than Synfig, but I don’t do enough animation to know the difference, and OpenToonz is less intuitive to me.

 ## Media Server